lynndylanhurley/j-toker/readme.md

 ## Token validation

-The client's tokens are stored in cookies using the [jquery-cookie][jquery-cookie] plugin, or localStorage if configured.
+The client's tokens are stored in cookies using the [js-cookie][js-cookie] plugin, or localStorage if configured.
 This is done so that users won't need to re-authenticate each time they return to the site or refresh the page.

 ![Token validation][token-validation-flow]